rebotnix/RB-ENGINE/README.md

 # In memory license server (only for enterprise)

-You can use this feature to load an encrypted nodejs-based application that you have previously packed with the File Packager.
+You can use this feature to load an encrypted nodejs-based application that you have previously packed with the App packager.
 The signature of the file contains different types of challenge response codes and data pipelines.
 The pipelines to receive a challenge response code are e-mail, SMS and VPN (virtual private network) support.
 The storage support can load and inject signed code or a key file to open the boot image.

 The file is transferred exclusively via secure https.
 The storage license server is a REBOTNIX Enterprise product that you do not necessarily need to create and run your own application.